 Solar PV research and development in Australia

-As a major source of renewable energy in Australia, even small improvements to the technology in solar photovoltaic (PV) cells can translate into large gains as more and more solar PV panels are installed on rooftops and in solar farms across the nation.
+As a major source of renewable energy in Australia, even small improvements to the technology in solar photovoltaic (PV) cells can translate into large gains as more and more solar panels are installed on rooftops and in solar farms across the nation.

-ARENA’s purpose is to accelerate Australia’s shift to affordable and reliable renewable energy.
+Our purpose is to support the global transition to net zero emissions by accelerating the pace of pre-commercial innovation, to the benefit of Australian consumers, businesses and workers.
 By connecting investment, knowledge and people to deliver energy innovation, we are helping to build the foundation of a renewable energy ecosystem in Australia.

 These include projects that seek to break through the efficiency barriers of solar cells, increase the lifetime and reliability of solar panels, improve manufacturing techniques, reduce end of life costs and environmental impact, and those that will unlock other cost reductions such as making panels easier to transport and install, or increasing integration that can create value-add opportunities.

-ARENA shares knowledge, insights and data from our funded projects to help the renewable energy industry and other projects learn from each other’s experiences.
-Our projects capture high-quality quantitative and qualitative data and information, linked with the needs of the market, while respecting our recipients’ commercial and contractual rights.
+We share knowledge, insights and data from our funded projects to help the renewable energy industry and other projects learn from each other’s experiences.

 Australian solar energy research is already world-leading, but our ambition is to create Ultra Low Cost Solar to accelerate the transition to renewables.